-Prison University Project student and Program Clerk James King examines the dilemma of a 20-year-old inmate he calls Naz who, at age 15, was arrested for car-jacking.
+Prison University Project student and Program Clerk James King examines the dilemma of a 20-year-old incarcerated man he calls Naz.

 I first met Nazhee Flowers when I was working as a teaching assistant for a college prep English class.
 Naz was twenty at the time and showed many of the contradictions you might expect from a young man trying to better himself but struggling to get out of his own way.

 He was smart, often coming to class, listening to the discussion taking place, and making insightful comments in spite of the fact that he hadn’t read the materials we were discussing, or done any of the homework.
 As teachers, we struggled to find ways to engage him intellectually and resist the everyday temptations a young man in prison faces.

 It isn’t hard for me to imagine him, under different circumstances, walking a college campus, perhaps going to class hung over, regretting the videos he’d posted the night before on Snapchat.
 In fact, to this day, the only thing that separates Naz from any other young students are the conditions he faced growing up and the consequences he faces for his choices today.